 3. Make yourself easier to find

 Just like a simple website name or email address, a chosen LinkedIn address link will show that you are professional.
 You can also add this to your email signature and business cards to increase your reach.
 Not confident with reworking your email signature?
-Try using Hubspot’s email signature generator tool.
+Try any email signature generator tool.
 It’s a really easy tool to use to take your emails to the next level!
 Oh, and it’s free.

 - 1 – Log in to your LinkedIn profile.

 - 2 – Click on ‘Edit public profile & URL’ in the top right of the screen.